Rakeela/dragora-notes/2021-11-5-One-Hundred-and-Ninety-Third.md

 I ate an Outright peanut butter mint bar (~290 calories), bringing the running total to ~1,209 calories.
 That's not 'over-budget'!
 That's the target level right there.

 ---
+I want a hyperbaric chamber!
+I *have* been concussed in the past.
+As stupified as I feel lately, I believe I would be more productive creatively if I had the chance to heal that away.
+I want to know who I would be if I'd never had a concussion.
+That is *not possible*, but  I can find out who I'd be if I'd healed from concussions *very well*.

+---
 Back to [[day-post-archive]]